 “Trust me and jump into the water.
 It will be painful, but she will be there at the end of it.”

-Annabelle wrote: For love and the honor of his maker, Korban leaped into the tumultuous waters of the frigid north and sank into its depths, inhaling the briny water, freezing his lungs—sinking, sinking—
+Annabelle wrote: For love and the honor of his maker, Korban leaped into the tumultuous sea of the frigid north and sank into its depths, inhaling the briny water, freezing his lungs—sinking, sinking—

 Annabelle had gone too fast, eager to get Korban to her mother.
 Had she made a mistake?